 Buying a property, or selling your existing one, is likely to be the biggest financial transaction of your life.
-You need to know that it’s being dealt with by an expert team, a team that will guide you through the process, give you advice when you need it in jargon-free language you can understand.
+You need to know that it’s being dealt with by an expert team of residential property solicitors, that will guide you through the process, give you advice when you need it in a jargon-free language you can understand.

 For those buying for the first time, the process can seem daunting.
 It needn’t be.
-We’ll demystify it for you and explain each stage, step by step.
+Our residential conveyancing solicitors will demystify it for you and explain each stage, step by step.

-Based in Leeds, at Henry Hyams you really do get a personal service and we guarantee that your transaction will be dealt with by the same person from start to finish.
+Based in Leeds, at Henry Hyams, you really do get a personal service and we guarantee that your transaction will be dealt with by the same residential property lawyer from start to finish.
 We believe that a tailored, personal service avoids misunderstandings and helps to ensure the most rapid and cost-effective sale or purchase possible.

-Our dedicated team have years of experience to help you if something unexpected occurs; they’ll give you level-headed advice and guidance to guide you through.
+Our dedicated residential conveyancing Leeds team have years of experience to help you if something unexpected occurs; they’ll give you level-headed advice and guidance to guide you through.

 If you instruct us, we can contact you in a number of ways; from email to snail-mail, whichever you prefer.
-If your choose electronic communication we’ll be careful to protect your data and keep it safe.
-We use secure email systems and hold the Solicitors’ Regulatory Authority’s Digital Badge that only regulated firms can display.
+If your choose electronic communication, we’ll be careful to protect your data and keep it safe.
+We use secure email systems and hold the Solicitors’ Regulatory Authority’s Digital Badge that only regulated residential conveyancing solicitor firms can display.

 Henry Hyams is an approved Conveyancing Quality Scheme practice (CQS).
-This ensures that conveyancing is provided in a quality and reliable manner
+This ensures that our residential conveyancing service is provided in a quality and reliable manner.

 Before we begin any conveyancing work on your behalf, we will give you an estimate of the costs.
 We will also ask you to provide proof of your identity.
 If you are selling a property as well, an Energy Performance Certificate (EPC) will be required.
 If one is not already available for your property, it will be necessary to commission an EPC.